-Veil2 is supplied with 2 demo applications, packaged as extensions.
-These are:
+Veil2 is supplied with 2 demo applications,

 You are encouraged to dissect, play with, and hack on, the demo.
 There is much that has not been implemented.
 Feel free to implement the missing parts.